 When children came along I reduced my singing activities considerably through necessity.
 Nevertheless, our household was a hive of musical activity.
 The kids very quickly caught the musical bug and both attended Mini Music Makers through NYCoS and Colourstrings classes up to P1 and moved on to the Williamwood High School weekend music community thereafter ——- the rest is history as they continue with their own music activities.

-I run my own classes on a Wednesday and a Friday in addition to also teaching at 2 nurseries in the Southside of Glasgow and at the Academy of Sacred Music (Joan Dillon).
+I run my own classes on a Friday in addition to also teaching at 2 nurseries in the Southside of Glasgow and at the Academy of Sacred Music (Joan Dillon).
 I was privileged earlier this year (2017) to be involved in a 3 month project with NYCoS (National Youth Choir of Scotland) where I was one of 2 teachers going into a number of nurseries in East Ayrshire introducing the Kodaly teaching approach to music.
 It was amazing and just so satisfying spreading the word, so to speak!